Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

    6. CONTROL_EXTERNAL_NODEPORT | CONTROL_EXTERNAL_NODEPORT="31169" : If you want to use different port for control service, export this variable with another port.
    7. S3_EXTERNAL_HTTP_NODEPORT | S3_EXTERNAL_HTTP_NODEPORT="30080" : If you want to use different port for HTTP Port to IO service, then export this variable with another port.
    8. S3_EXTERNAL_HTTPS_NODEPORT | S3_EXTERNAL_HTTPS_NODEPORT="30443" : If you want to use different port for HTTPS Port to IO service, then export this variable with another port.
-   9. SOLUTION_CONFIG_TYPE | SOLUTION_CONFIG_TYPE=manual : There are two types config for solution.yaml file; manual and automated.
-   -  Automated - solution.yaml is created by script if VM is created as per standard specification.
-   -  Manual - User needs to create solution.yaml with required disks, image details etc.; place it at script location and configure SOLUTION_CONFIG_TYPE variable as manual.
+   9. SOLUTION_CONFIG_TYPE | SOLUTION_CONFIG_TYPE=manual : There are two config types for solution.yaml file; manual and automated.
+In automated type the solution.yaml is created by script if VM is created as per standard specification.
+In manual type the user needs to create solution.yaml with required disks, image details etc.; place it at script location and configure SOLUTION_CONFIG_TYPE variable as manual.

 For example:
 ```